Landsat 8 Bands and Band Combinations

-The natural color composite uses a band combination of red (4), green (3) and blue (2).
-It replicates close to what our human eye see.
+The natural color composite uses a band combination of red (4), green (3), and blue (2).
+It replicates close to what our human eyes can see.
 While healthy vegetation is green, unhealthy flora is brown.
 Urban features appear white and grey and water is dark blue or black.

 Color Infrared (5, 4, 3)

 This band combination is also called the near-infrared (NIR) composite.
 It uses near-infrared (5), red (4), and green (3).
 Because chlorophyll reflects near-infrared light, this band composition is useful for analyzing vegetation.
 In particular, areas in red have better vegetation health.
 Dark areas are water and urban areas are white.

 The short-wave infrared band combination uses SWIR-2 (7), SWIR-1 (6), and red (4).
 This composite displays vegetation in shades of green.
 While darker shades of green indicate denser vegetation, sparse vegetation has lighter shades.
 Urban areas are blue and soils have various shades of brown.

 Agriculture (6, 5, 2)